plinss/acmebot/README.md

 In this setup, the master performs domain authorizations while the slave issues and maintains certificates.

-This setup is useful when the slave machine doesn not have the ability to perform domain authorizations, for example, an XMPP server behind a firewall that does not have port 80 open or access to a DNS server.
+This setup is useful when the slave machine does not have the ability to perform domain authorizations, for example, an XMPP server behind a firewall that does not have port 80 open or access to a DNS server.

 To create a master/slave setup,